Bocconi University: History

-Bocconi University was founded in 1902 by Ferdinando Bocconi and named in memory of his son Luigi, who was killed in the Battle of Adwa during the First Italo-Ethiopian War.
-The university was initially affiliated with the Polytechnic University of Milan’s engineering school and adopted a teaching model based on methods used at the École Supérieure of Antwerp.
+Bocconi University was established in 1902 as Italy's first university to offer a degree in economics.

+Its founder, Ferdinando Bocconi, created the university in memory of his son Luigi, who died in the 1896 Battle of Adwa during the First Italo-Ethiopian War.
+The university was initially conceived to complement the Polytechnic University of Milan's engineering school with the aim of integrating technical expertise and economic knowledge, thereby training professionals equipped to meet emerging industrial and commercial needs, and adopted a teaching model based on methods used at the École Supérieure of Antwerp.

+The university's first building opened in Largo Notari (today Via Statuto).
+In 1941, Bocconi moved to its current main campus in Via Sarfatti 25.
+Over the decades, the campus has expanded with new facilities, including student residences, research centers, and the business school SDA Bocconi School of Management (established in 1971).

+Key milestones include the introduction of new degree programs in law, political science, data science and artificial intelligence, the launch of Italy's first MBA (1974), the creation of the CEMS alliance (1988), and the completion of the new urban campus designed by SANAA in 2019.

 Campus

-The university’s first building opened in 1902 on Via Statuto, near the Pinacoteca di Brera.
-Today, the campus is located beside Parco Ravizza, between Via Sarfatti and Viale Bligny, and comprises multiple buildings near Porta Ticinese and the Basilica of Sant’Eustorgio:
+The university's first building opened in 1902 on Via Statuto, near the Pinacoteca di Brera.
+Today, the campus is located beside Parco Ravizza, between Via Sarfatti and Viale Bligny, and comprises multiple buildings near Porta Ticinese and the Basilica of Sant'Eustorgio: